mahnaz007/ImagePreprocessing/docs/usage.md

 ## Option 2: Running Each Process Separately Using Bash Scripts
 If you want to run each process individually, you can use bash scripts with Apptainer or Singularity containers.
 This approach allows you to manage the execution of each pipeline step (e.g., dcm2Bids, Pydeface, MRIQC) separately, without the need for Nextflow automation.
 For more details, please refer to the **Running the Pipeline** section.

-**Note**: For a visual understanding of how the processes in this pipeline are connected, you can refer to the [IRTG MRI Preprocessing](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/IRTG%20MRI%20Preprocessing.jpg) on GitHub.
-This image provides a general overview of the entire workflow, helping to clarify how the different steps interact with each other.

 ## Introduction
 **IP18042024/imagepreprocessing** is a bioinformatics pipeline that automates the preprocessing of neuroimaging data, including conversion of DICOM data to the BIDS format, validation of the dataset, MRIQC for quality control, defacing, and fMRIPrep for functional MRI preprocessing.
 It is designed for users working with neuroimaging data who need an efficient and standardized way to manage preprocessing steps before applying further analysis.